sddaniels/transition-forward-project/src/pages/resources/assessment/index.md

 ## Benchmarks

-Take a moment to reflect on your organization and compare it to these benchmarks in each area.
+Compare your organization to these benchmarks in each area:
-If you meet the benchmark for _Developing a Plan_, that can indicate that it's a good place you can start making an immediate impact.
-If you meet the benchmark for _Opportunity to Grow_, you are doing well but still have an opportunity to make meaningful improvements.
-If you meet the last benchmark, _Opportunity to Excel_, you can only excel if you continue to make improvements.

 <table>
   <thead>